GurmeherSingh/CarbonLens/README.md

-# 🏆 Winner of MLH Track: Best Use of MongoDB Atlas at GirlHacks 2025
+# 🏆 Winner of MLH Track: Best Use of MongoDB Atlas, GirlHacks 2025

 # 🌱 CarbonLens: Sustainable Shopping in AR